AsianManiac/webtoon-scraper/README.md

 }
 ```

-- `bun run dev`: Start the server in development mode with hot reloading.
+- `bun dev`: Start the server in development mode with hot reloading.
 - `bun run start`: Start the server in production mode.
+- `bun run scrape`: Run the webtoon scraper manually.
 - `bun run seed`: Seed the database with initial data.
-- `bun run scrape`: Run the webtoon scraper manually.
 - `bun run build`: Build the server for production.

 ## 📊 Database Schema